BBAaron/emma-microservice/README.md

 To start the application first make sure WSL2 is enabled if you're on Windows.
 Next make sure you have docker installed and configure it to use WSL2, in my case I use Ubuntu20.04.

 Once these things are done, you can run the command `./vendor/bin/sail up` in this directory.
-When this has finished you can run `sail artisan migrate` and `sail artisan db:seed`.
+When this has finished you can run `./vendor/bin/sail artisan migrate` and `./vendor/bin/sail artisan db:seed`.

 Now you should be able to make a POST request to localhost/cart with e.g. this JSON payload.
 I recommend using Postman for this.